bleskomat/bleskomat-bills-firmware/README.md

 * `billValues` - Same as coin values (above), but for the bill acceptor.
 Examples:
 	* CZK: `100,200,500,1000,2000,5000`
 	* EUR: `5,10,20,50,100,200,500`
+* `webUrl` - The base URL for the web platform.
+If non-empty, it will be the base URL for:
-* `statusUrl` - The base URL for the API status end-point.
-This is used to fetch the current device's configuration options, latest exchange rate, and to inform the server that the device is online.
+	* `/api/v1/status` - API status end-point - To fetch the current device's configuration options, latest exchange rate, and to inform the server that the device is online.
-* `instructionsUrl` - The full URL to the web server's instructions page.
-For the Bleskomat server this is "https://www.bleskomat.com/intro?id={{API_KEY_ID}}".
-The `{{API_KEY_ID}}` is replaced with the device's API key ID (URL-encoded).
-This URL is rendered as a QR code on the device's instructions screen.
+	* `/intro?id=API_KEY_ID` - URL shown as a QR code on the instructions screen.
+* `webCACert` - The DER-encoded root CA certificate for the web platform.
+This is required to make secure HTTPS (TLS) requests to the web platform.

 ## Fonts